SamCiero/LIGHTNING/docs/spec.md

 - Proceed, but stage only planned outputs.
 - Warn prominently in UI and logs that the working tree was not clean.

+### 10.5 Push to remote (policy-driven)

+`GIT_PUSH_POLICY` controls whether LIGHTNING attempts to push after a successful commit.

+Supported values:

+- `always`
+- `never`

+Rules:

+- Push is attempted **only** if the run produced a commit (Section 10.2) and only after all conversions succeed and publishing completes (Section 11).
+- If `GIT_PUSH_POLICY: never`, do not run `git push`.
+- If `GIT_PUSH_POLICY: always`, attempt exactly one push, **after** the commit:
+  - Do not push tags.
+  - Capture stdout/stderr in the run log.

+Remote/branch selection (deterministic):

+1. Determine the current branch name:
+   - `git rev-parse --abbrev-ref HEAD`
+   - If the result is `HEAD` (detached), skip pushing and emit a stable warning/error code in UI and logs.
+2. Prefer the configured upstream if present:
+   - `git rev-parse --symbolic-full-name @{u}`
+   - If it resolves to `refs/remotes/<remote>/<branch>`, push to `<remote>` and destination `<branch>`.
+3. Otherwise, fall back to `origin`:
+   - Require that remote `origin` exists; if not, skip pushing and emit a stable warning/error code.
+   - Push to destination branch equal to the current branch name.

+Push command:

+- `git push <remote> HEAD:<dest-branch>`

+Failure semantics:

+- If push fails, the commit remains (no rollback attempt).
+- The run completes with a prominent warning and a stable error code; logs include push output.

 ---